zedlopez/ifm/Writing with Inform.md

 > The sheer joy of making things... the fascination of fashioning complex puzzle-like objects of interlocking moving parts and watching them work in subtle cycles... the delight of working in such a tractable medium.
 The programmer, like the poet, works only slightly removed from pure thought-stuff.
 He builds his castles in the air, from air, creating by exertion of the imagination.
 > — ^{@Frederick P. Brooks}, The Mythical Man-Month, 1972

-**Writing with Inform** is one of two interlinked books included with Inform: a concise but complete guide to the system.
-The other book is **The Inform Recipe Book**, a comprehensive collection of examples, showing its practical use.
+**Writing with Inform** is one of two interlinked books included with Inform: a concise but complete guide to the system, which emphasises getting started quickly.

-These notes are arranged so that the reader can, in principle, write whole works of fiction as early as the end of the chapter on [Things].
 Each subsequent chapter then extends the range of techniques available to make livelier and more intriguing situations.

-Today's Inform language (sometimes called "Inform 7") is very different from its 20th-century predecessor, which was called Inform 6.
-A few advanced sections of this book show how unusual effects can be achieved by mixing low-level coding in Inform 6 notation with more usual Inform text.
-However, most users will never need this.
-For information about Inform 6, see [inform-fiction.org](https://inform-fiction.org).

-This book is also a guide to the Inform language, rather than a manual on how to use its supporting tools.
-Those tools, when used at the command line rather than inside the Inform app, have numerous features not covered here.
-[Manuals for all of Inform's tools](https://github.com/ganelson/inform) are available online.
+The other book is **The Inform Recipe Book**, a comprehensive collection of examples, intended to be copied, borrowed, and adapted by users as needed.

+At one time, Inform looked to users like an app rather than a language — there is one app for MacOS, one for Windows, one for Linux — and those apps remain a very convenient and widely-used way to write interactive fiction in Inform.
+But nowadays there is also a well-designed online environment enabling Inform to be written using only a web browser, [borogove.app](https://borogove.app), and there is also extensive support for Inform as a suite of command-line tools for those who prefer to code from a terminal, or compile non-interactively in Docker containers, or GitHub actions.
+Those low-level tools have numerous housekeeping features which it wouldn't be sensible to cover here, because this is only a book about the Inform language.
+Manuals for the Inform toolchain can instead be found at [the core Inform repository on GitHub](https://github.com/ganelson/inform).

+What we now call Inform is strictly speaking "Inform 7", not its 20th-century predecessor, Inform 6.
+Here "6" and "7" are part of the _names_ of these two different programming languages, and not version numbers.
+(Inform does have a version number, but it's currently up around "v10.2.0".)
+In this book, "Inform" always means I7, but I6 notation does make occasional appearances because there are advanced Inform features where this notation is used to express some advanced, low-level coding effects.
+Most users will never need to know anything about I6, but for those who do, its website is at [inform-fiction.org](https://inform-fiction.org), and its [GitHub repository is here](https://github.com/DavidKinder/Inform6).

 > Programming is best regarded as the process of creating works of literature, which are meant to be read... so we ought to address them to people, not to machines.
 > — ^{@Donald Knuth}, *Literate Programming,* 1981